-Short answer: early fall and late spring are the best time to visit NYC
+Short and sweet: early fall and late spring are the best time to visit NYC

 hands down the BEST TIME of year to visit New York City

 Central Park is alive with runners and bikers taking advantage of prime workout temperatures.
-Expect the leaves to start changing colors and turning the city into a palette of oranges and yellows in late September and October.
+Expect the leaves to start changing colors, turning the city into a palette of oranges and yellows, in late September and October.